VIVEKDHOTE16/arogya-setu-ai-guide/SETUP.md

 ## ✅ Verifying Setup

-### 1. Check API Status
+### 1. Check Application Features
 - Open the application
-- Go to "API Status" tab
-- Verify all services show as "Enabled"
+- Verify all services are working correctly
-- Click "Test Gemini API" to verify AI integration
+- Test the AI integration by asking health questions

 ### 2. Test Features
 - **AI Chat:** Ask health questions in the "AI Chat" tab